realJema/Python-Tutorials/README.md

 `Fidget.py`: create and play with a fidget spinner
 `Digital_Clock.py`: Create your own digital clock with a beautiful design
-`Weight_converter.py`: have you ever wanted to convert from kg to pounds to ounce and to grams, well you can now
+`Weight_converter.py`: have you ever wanted to convert from kg to pounds to ounce and to grams, well you can now `Cameroon_flag.py`: Drawing the flag of cameroon using a turtle program